PythonRSAS/pythonrsas.github.io/_posts/2024-03-18-1-Analyzing-risk-profile-of-banks.md

    - **Corporates**: Efficiency ratios for corporates may vary depending on their industry and business model.
 Similar to banks, corporates aim to minimize operating expenses relative to revenue, but benchmarks may differ across industries.

 While these are some common financial metrics used to compare banks and corporates, it's essential to consider industry-specific factors, regulatory environments, and market conditions when conducting comparisons.
 Additionally, qualitative factors such as business strategy, competitive positioning, and risk management practices play a crucial role in assessing the overall performance and financial health of banks and corporates.

+KPI
+Loan/deposit
+maturity gap
+customer funding % total funed balancesheet (excluding derivatives) Inter-bank assets % inter-bank liabilities

+Liquidity coverage ratio
+Pool of liquid assets
+# Stability of fundings
+Less liquid assets should be funded by stable funding.
+Stable funding have higher weight.
+The Net Stable Funding Ratio (NSFR) is a liquidity ratio introduced as part of the Basel III framework, aimed at ensuring that banks maintain a stable funding profile over the longer term relative to the liquidity of their assets and off-balance sheet exposures.
+The NSFR complements the Liquidity Coverage Ratio (LCR), which focuses on short-term liquidity risk.

+The NSFR requires banks to maintain stable funding sources over a one-year horizon to support their activities.
+It compares the amount of available stable funding (ASF) to the amount of required stable funding (RSF) based on the liquidity characteristics of banks' assets and activities.

+The formula for calculating the NSFR is as follows:

+NSFR = Available Stable Funding (ASF) / Required Stable Funding (RSF)

+- **Available Stable Funding (ASF)** represents the portion of a bank's liabilities and capital that is expected to be reliable over a one-year time horizon.
+This includes sources of stable funding such as retail deposits, long-term wholesale funding, and equity capital.

+- **Required Stable Funding (RSF)** represents the liquidity risk associated with a bank's assets and off-balance sheet exposures.
+It is calculated by applying predefined RSF factors to each asset category and off-balance sheet exposure.
+RSF factors reflect the potential liquidity risk of different types of assets and exposures.

+The NSFR requires banks to maintain an NSFR of at least 100%, indicating that they have sufficient stable funding to support their long-term assets and activities.
+Banks with an NSFR below 100% may be considered to have a funding shortfall and may be subject to regulatory action or additional capital requirements.

+Key features of the NSFR include:

+1. **Longer-Term Horizon**: Unlike the Liquidity Coverage Ratio (LCR), which focuses on short-term liquidity risk, the NSFR considers a longer-term horizon of one year, reflecting the stability of funding sources over a longer period.

+2. **Risk Sensitivity**: The NSFR applies predefined RSF factors to different types of assets and off-balance sheet exposures, reflecting the liquidity risk associated with each category.
+This risk sensitivity ensures that banks maintain stable funding relative to the liquidity risk of their activities.

+3. **Complementary to LCR**: The NSFR complements the Liquidity Coverage Ratio (LCR) by focusing on longer-term funding stability, while the LCR addresses short-term liquidity risk.
+Together, the NSFR and LCR provide a comprehensive framework for assessing and managing banks' liquidity risk.

+Overall, the Net Stable Funding Ratio (NSFR) is an important regulatory requirement aimed at promoting the resilience and stability of banks' funding profiles over the longer term.
+By ensuring that banks maintain sufficient stable funding to support their assets and activities, the NSFR contributes to the overall safety and soundness of the banking system.

 # Reference